Professor-Paradox/OracleSQL/OracleSQL.md

 # Oracle SQL

-**Data**: Information about some facts.
+**Data:**
+Data is Raw Facts, Details of an object.
+Data can be a number, symbol, character, word  without context, Data has no meaning.
+Ex: Student test score, Without context, we can't make use of this number.

+**Information:**
+Information is Data put into context.
+The information provides meaning, Information Changes depending on need.
-**Database**: Collection of Information that makes sense when used together and can analyze it for a better understanding of it.
+Information can be Processed to get better understand of it.
+Ex: Student average marks of a semester.

+**DataBase**
+A database is a systematic collection of data, organized for better usability.
+A database is used for easy management and scalability of data.
+A spreadsheet is a database, each table is a part of a database.

 **Database management system(DBMS)**: is a software that is used to organize data in the database.

 - DBMS is used to communicate to the actual database.
 - DBMS can be considered a Concept, An Abstraction, and a hierarchical model.

 There are three types of DBMS.

 ## HDBMS

 HDBMS is the first type of DBMS, Developed in the mid-1950s this was the earliest software implementation of DBMS.

 - It works by storing each data record as a node, each node is connected hierarchically to one another, hence the name Hierarchical DBMS.
 - Here the root node is the entry point of the database.
 - The entire database can be visualized as a binary tree.
-- We insert data from left to right of leftmost node to rightmost node.
+- We insert data from left to right of the leftmost node to the rightmost node.
 - All the nodes are balanced first before inserting data into any other node, i.e each node should have two child nodes.

 **Drawbacks**

 - The drawback of HDBMS is that it takes a lot of time to reach the last node of database.
 - Another major drawback is that if the link between nodes is lost due to technical difficulties, it can't be accessed.
 ![HDBMS](./img/HDBMS.png)

 ## NDBMS